Skip to content

 Future Outlook for UAE-India Business Links

 Analysts expect the momentum to continue as both markets benefit from complementary strengths.
 The UAE’s strategic location and advanced logistics infrastructure pair well with India’s growing consumer base and manufacturing capacity.
-Forecasts suggest that total bilateral trade could breach $70 billion by the end of 2026.
+Both nations have set a target to increase bilateral trade to $200 billion by 2032.

 Supporting the UAE's Diversified Economy